 Below are some headline statistics about the UK's crafts sector.
-You can find a list of research publications from the Crafts Council on its website here.
+You can find a list of research publications from the Crafts Council on its website.

 CRAFT AND THE CREATIVE ECONOMY

 Estimated total number of craft jobs in UK creative industries in 2018: 10,000

-Sources: (i) DCMS Economic Estimates, June 2019, February 2020 (ii) Creative Industries Economic Estimates, January 2015; Note: DCMS no longer publishes a figure for number of UK crafts jobs outside the creative industries.
+Sources: (i) DCMS Economic Estimates, December 2020 (ii) DCMS Economic Estimates, June 2019, February 2020.
 Research published in 2015 by the Crafts Council (see below) provides quite different estimates It estimates that the total craft employment footprint in the UK was 182,860 employees.

 measuring the craft economy (INDustry DATA)